141 views

 Interestingly, the Ara Pacis monument is an altar housed inside a closed Carrara marble construction.
 Its remarkable decoration includes several reliefs depicting the Augustan family in procession.
 In addition, there are several allegories about the founding of Rome.

 The museum of the Ara Pacis is the first significant architectural and urban intervention in Rome’s historic center since Fascism.
-It was created by American architect Richard Meier and is made of steel, travertine, glass, and plaster.
-This triumphal-style structure is a reference to ancient Rome.
+American architect Richard Meier created it, which is made of steel, travertine, glass, and plaster.
+This triumphal-style structure references ancient Rome.

 The structure of the Museum of the Ara Pacis has generated debate.
 Vittorio Sgarbi, a noted art critic and controversialist, described it as “a Texas gas station on the very ground of one of the most important urban centers in the world” and the first step towards the “internationalization” of Rome.
 The New York Times considered it a failure.
 However, there are different viewpoints; for instance, Achille Bonito Oliva admired Meyer’s design.